 If you’re in the market for a dedicated game console, chances are you’re considering either the Xbox One or the PlayStation 4.
-Microsoft and Sony’s consoles have been fighting for the right to be the centerpiece of your media center for more than four years at this point.
+Microsoft and Sony’s consoles have been fighting for the right to be the centerpiece of your media center for more than five years at this point.
 You may have friends who swear by the Xbox One and others who champion the PS4.
 Many of the same games come to both consoles, and it’s often hard to tell the difference between them based on gameplay alone.
+When it comes to PS4 Slim vs. Xbox One S, how do you know which console to choose?

 First off, you want to know that the Xbox One S and PlayStation 4 “Slim,” both mid-generation redesigns, are currently the standard hardware for their respective platforms.
 If you are dipping your toes in this generation of gaming for the first time today, your choice will likely come down to one of these two.